Table of Contents

 Although these obstacles are the most typically hidden, they can be knowable beforehand.
 Now that you are aware of them and determined to employ Agile to its fullest, you need a strategy to overcome them effectively throughout your transformation.
 Ask yourself whether your team’s personal targets and skill sets align with your Agile needs and objectives.
 Also, ensure that your tech vendor is competent to help you streamline automation and agile transformation.
 Finally, make automation a priority rather than a luxury.

 With that being said, eliminating those hidden impediments is no easy task, and some can be more complex with certain enterprises.
-In that case, Agile coaches play a vital role in ensuring the adoption of best practices from the top down.
+In that case, Agile coaches play a vital role in ensuring the adoption of best practices from the top down and increasing your ROI.
 If your business is in need of additional guidance to implement agility, you can always come to us for professional advice.
 With industry insights and cross-sector expertise, our team of certificated Agile coaches has delivered numerous Agile courses for enterprises of all sizes and help them accelerate their Agile journey.